studyllm/cursor-prompt-manager/README_en.md

 ## Commands

 - `Prompt Manager: Open Panel` - Open the prompt management panel
-- `Prompt Manager: Insert Prompt` - Quick picker to load prompts into chat or editor
+- `Prompt Manager: Select Prompt` - Quick picker to copy prompts to clipboard and open chat or insert into editor
 - `Prompt Manager: Create New Prompt` - Create a new prompt
 - `Prompt Manager: Import Prompts` - Import prompts from JSON file
 - `Prompt Manager: Export Prompts` - Export prompts to JSON file